ibm-cloud-docs/openshift/openshift_app.md

 </tr>
 <tr>
 <td>Other use cases and scenarios</td>
-<td>Review the OpenShift documentation for migrating databases, web framework apps, CI/CD, and other examples such as from [OCP version 2 to version 3](https://docs.openshift.com/container-platform/3.11/dev_guide/migrating_applications/index.html){: external}.</td>
+<td>Review the OpenShift documentation for migrating databases, web framework apps, CI/CD, and other examples such as from [OCP version 2 to version 3](https://docs.openshift.com/container-platform/3.11/dev_guide/migrating_applications/index.html){: external}, or [from OCP version 3 to version 4](/docs/openshift?topic=openshift-openshift_versions#ocp-3-to-4-migration).</td>
 </tr>
 </tbody>
 </table>